Car Trouble? Here’s How to Decide if You Should Repair or Replace Your Car

 Assess Your Vehicle’s Health

 Your mechanic can look at the overall health of your car by doing a complete vehicle inspection.
-This might be a good investment to help decide whether you should repair or replace.
-If besides the front brakes and evaporator core, the Mini Cooper is in good shape, that tips the balance toward repair.
-If a mechanic found a list of things that look questionable, then it would be time to look at your tolerance for a car payment.
+This might be a good investment to help you decide whether you should repair or replace it.
+If the front brakes and evaporator core are the only iffy issues and the Mini Cooper is otherwise in good shape, that tips the balance toward a repair.
+If a mechanic finds a list of things that look questionable, then it’s time to look at your tolerance for a car payment.

 If You Do Sell…

 If you decide that it is time to replace your car, you can either sell or trade it in.
 Selling your car yourself gets you more money, which matters if you still owe a lot on it.
-If you decide to sell it privately, you will need to spruce the car up and fix some of the issues.
-Be honest because there are penalties for misleading a buyer.
+If you decide to sell it privately, you will need to spruce the car up and fix some of the issues it has (if it has any).
+Be honest, because there are penalties for misleading a buyer.

 Repair or Replace: How I Made the Call

-Deciding whether you want to repair or replace your car can be distilled to your comfort with taking on or extending car payments, how much life is left in your car if repaired and what your tolerance is for the uncertainties of an aging vehicle.
+Deciding whether you want to repair or replace your car can be determined by several things.
+This includes the cost or benefit of taking on or extending car payments, how much life is left in your car if repaired and what your tolerance is for the uncertainties of an aging vehicle.

-Ultimately, I decided to fix the Mini Cooper’s brakes since it was a safety issue.
+Ultimately, I decided to fix the Mini Cooper’s brakes because it was a safety issue.
 I’ll probably get the air conditioning fixed, but I’ll need to get a couple more estimates.

-A factor going into my decision was how much it gets driven.
-Currently the Mini gets driven about 7,000 miles a year, slightly more than half the average American car.
-Older cars also have cheaper insurance costs, which saves a few hundred dollars.
+A factor going into my decision was how much my car gets driven.
+Currently, the Mini gets driven about 7,000 miles a year, slightly more than half the average American car.
+Older cars also have cheaper insurance costs, which saves me a few hundred dollars.

 Taking on a car payment would significantly impact my budget, whereas repairing the car could be absorbed more easily.
 While credit card interest can be higher than loan interest, some automobile repair chains offer their own credit cards with promotional deals.

-My Mini has 50,000 to 100,000 miles still to go, or at least seven more years of tooling around in it with my current average driving.
-Hopefully it won’t need any more major repairs for a year or two.
+My Mini has 50,000 to 100,000 miles still to go, or at least seven more years of tooling around in it with my current average mileage.
+Hopefully, it won’t need any additional repairs for a year or two.
 Fingers crossed!

 The Penny Hoarder contributor JoEllen Schilke writes on lifestyle and culture topics.
 She is the former owner of a coffee shop in St.Petersburg, Florida, and has hosted an arts show on WMNF community radio for nearly 30 years.